amandev2003/Tourism_HERE/README.md

 # tourism_app
-Flutter Based Tourism and City Exploration App using HERE SDK for TechFest IITB
+Flutter Based Tourism and City Exploration App using HERE SDK for HEREvolution Codefest-Hackathon